ancuongnguyen07/ClonedSISU/README.md

 - Khoa Nguyen, khoa.h.nguyen@tuni.fi, `050359141`.
 Handle the GUI part of the program, using the classes provided by An and Cuong.
 - An Nguyen, an.nguyen@tuni.fi, `050359099`.
 Handle the API data fetching with the `APIReader` class.

 Each of our team members are then document their our work and write the necessary tests for the parts that they worked on.
+Unfortunately, we could not find a way to make [JavaDoc works with external package](https://stackoverflow.com/questions/45075521/javadoc-package-does-not-exist-for-external-references-without-docs) so we don't have any `HTML` files for the `JavaDoc` documentation.

 </br>